Monumental Clock of Pachuca: Clock

-The clock machinery is identical to that of the Big Ben in London, since it was built by the same factory in Austria before this factory was burned.
-The sound produced by giving the time clock is similar to the English.
+The clock machinery was made by the Dent company.
+It is a common belief that the mechanism is identical to that of the Big Ben in London, but this is false.
+The Big Ben was made by Edward John Dent following the designs of Edmund Beckett Denison and George Airy, and is a gigantic 5 tonnes machinery.
+The Pachuca clock was made not by Edward Dent but by the company he founded, and is many times smaller than the Bi Ben's machinery and of a different design.

 On the cover the Roman numeral IV is written IIII.
 In the fourth level the Monumental Clock, is a copper dome which houses eight different bells sounding in the key of "C Major" play every 15 minutes to the hour, to hour and quarter, to the hour and half, and hour and forty-five.
 At 6:00 pm the bells sing the National Anthem.

 Lighting

-On January 16, 2011 was inaugurated the lighting, the project leaders were: Javier Villaseñor and Javier González, directors of lighting design and Santiago Bautista, who were in charge of installing the equipment.
+On January 16, 2011, was inaugurated the lighting, the project leaders were: Javier Villaseñor and Javier González, directors of lighting design and Santiago Bautista, who were in charge of installing the equipment.
 They used LED technology, to light up the four sides of the building, highlighting the dial, as well as sculptures.
 The LEDs reduce energy use 88% compared with traditional halogen lighting technology.
 The following was used for the illumination: